IVF Clinics Perth & Western Australia 2026: Costs & Clinic Comparison

 The bottom line

-Western Australia has limited IVF clinic competition and no bulk-billing option, resulting in higher average costs than the eastern states.
-Perth patients should compare all available clinics and seriously consider the interstate travel option for significant savings.
+Western Australia has limited IVF clinic competition and limited local bulk-billing data, resulting in higher average costs than the eastern states.
+Perth patients should compare all available clinics and request written estimates before considering interstate travel.
 Regional WA patients face the added burden of substantial travel costs.
 King Edward Memorial Hospital's public programme is available but with 12-24 month waits and limited cycles.
 Get written quotes from multiple providers and factor in the full cost — including monitoring, drugs, and potential travel — before choosing a clinic.

 Compare IVF clinic prices across Perth and Western Australia, including full out-of-pocket estimates after Medicare rebates.